What is umbilical cord blood?

 Public Cord Blood Bank

-Héma-Québec manages the only Public cord blood bank in Québec.
-It is the second public bank of this type in Canada; there are approximately 40 public cord blood banks worldwide.
+Héma-Québec manages the only Public Cord Blood Bank in Québec.
+It is the Canada's first and only public umbilical cord blood bank in operation since 2004.
+There are approximately 40 public cord blood banks worldwide.

 Our Public Cord Blood Bank aims to make stem cells from cord blood a public resource and provide an optimal-quality supply that meets the needs of patients waiting for a stem cell transplant.